The Blue Brain BioExplorer (BBBE) is a tool

 The Blue Brain images on show were created with the BBBE.
 Check out the news article for more information.

-The BBBE application is built on top of Blue Brain Brayns, the The BBBE uses the underlying technical capabilities of the rendering platform to create large scale and accurate 3D scenes from Jupyter notebooks.
+The BBBE application is built on top of a fork of Blue Brain Brayns 1.0.0 , the Blue Brain rendering platform.
+The BBBE uses the underlying technical capabilities of the rendering platform to create large scale and accurate 3D scenes from Jupyter notebooks.

-Assemblies are groups of biological elements, such as proteins, membranes, glycans, etc. As an example, a virion is made of a lipid membrane, spikes proteins, an RNA sequence, etc, and all those elements belong to the same object.
+Assemblies are groups of biological elements, such as proteins, membranes, glycans, etc. As an example, a virion is made of a lipid membrane, spike proteins, an RNA sequence, etc, and all those elements belong to the same object.
 That’s why they need to belong to the same container, the assembly.
 Assemblies can have different shapes: Sphere, Cube, etc, that are automatically generated according to the parameters of individual components.

 Glycans are small proteins that are attached to an existing protein of the assembly.
 Individual glycan trees are loaded from PDB files and attached to the glycosylation sites of the specified protein.
 By default, glycans are attached to all available glycosylation sites, but a set of specific sites can be specified.